neovim/neovim/CONTRIBUTING.md

   neighbors_, to encourage incrementally updating the legacy style to meet our [style](#style).
 (See [#3174][3174] for background.)

+- CI for FreeBSD runs on [Cirrus CI].
 ### Clang scan-build

 View the [Clang report] to see potential bugs found by the Clang